vincoss/glut/src/GlutDev/Readme.txt

-runner should not cancel already running if duration expires just dont create new request and wait for already running requets runs change project or run throws save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids avatar5.png find and replace with logo throws if database empty results
+runner should not cancel already running if duration expires just dont create new request and wait for already running requets runs change project or run throws save attributes if multiple cli projects are running just duplicate those values, update table with auto-Ids